 The actual origins of the caddy spoon itself are shrouded in mystery.
 This is especially in terms of its broad, flat shape and very short handle.
 There are many stories that abound about the spoons.
 One is that they were inspired by the natural shape of shells left in the tea-chests sent from China.

 However, it is probably more logical that the short handle came from the fact that the caddy spoon was locked in the tea caddy or box itself, meaning that a long handle was impractical.
 This way, the spoons would be kept secure, which may be one reason why so many antique silver and sterling silver caddy spoons are still around.

 The introduction of silver caddy spoons first occurred in the 18th century, although an exact date is not known.
 What can be stated is that there are only a few silver caddy spoons which were made before 1770.
 However, by the turn of the 19th century the caddy spoons were not only becoming more popular, but more ornate as well.

 In fact, the vast majority of the silver caddy spoons were manufactured during this time.
-There are a number of reasons why, but the demand of the upper class and the sheer popularity of team in the United Kingdom certainly contributed greatly to this movement.
+There are a number of reasons why, but the demand of the upper class and their sheer popularity in the UK certainly contributed greatly to this movement.
 English, Irish and Scottish upper class and royalty certainly ordered their fair share of the caddy spoons, but in reality many of the ones made in the late 18th century were fairly cheap.
 It was only when tea began sweeping the world did the caddy spoons become more ornate.

 The very shape and ornate style of the silver caddy spoons veered on being works of art as much as they were practical tools to measure out dried tea.
 The sheer imagination used in the creation of different designs generally ranged from mostly natural objects such as feathers, leaves, and shells to more imaginative creations such as shovels, the caps of jockeys and even hands.